 Q: Is there something your town/city is famous for, or something interesting or unique about it?

 A: I am from Nowshera, which is a major district of KP.
-My district is famous for “Taru Jabba Kabab.”
+My area is famous for “Taru Jabba Kabab.”
 Our land is fertile and known for growing pears and plums.

 I was fond of Pakistan Studies because it was interesting for me to study our history and culture in detail.